vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 [](youtube:9ZVg3lrqIfg)

 One thing I want to mention now, we haven't added any resize event listener, but browser calls `paint` method automatically on any layout changes.
 Current Chrome implementation uses main UI thread for paint rendering, but in the future, it will use a separate thread.
 You can imagine some heavy animations or backgrounds that have zero effect on the main thread.
-It will be enormous performance boost!
+It will be an enormous performance boost!

 Your backgrounds could be responsive, and this responsiveness depends on element size itself without any listeners on `resize` events.
 Until `element queries` are still proposal you can generate different picture depending on element size.
 Try out [this exaple](https://vitaliy-bobrov.github.io/css-paint-demos/responsive/) with [source code](https://github.com/vitaliy-bobrov/css-paint-demos/tree/master/src/responsive).
 When the element changes its size, we fill our circles with another color.

 All this nice, but next I want to make our paint configurable.
-So let me introduce few CSS variables:
+So let me introduce a few CSS variables:

 - `--circles-offset` -- to control the distance between circles
 - `--circles-count` -- for the number of circles to render
 - `--circles-opacity` -- to change circles opacity

-With those variables, we can create some kind of pattern that could be changed over the time.
+With those variables, we can create some kind of pattern that could be changed over time.
 To access CSS variables in our painter class, we need to define the static property called `inputProperties`.
 It should be an `Array` of CSS properties and variables we want to access in `paint` method.
 On every property from the array change browser will call render for us without any additional line of code.
 Below is the updated `CirclesPainter`:

 ```js
 class CirclesPainter {